Papa, Can You Hear Me?

 Full morning bursts upon the scene accompanied by a din of noise pouring forth from the flurry of activities.

-Gratitude In Each Morning
+Gratitude Each Morning

 When There Is Only Love